sothach/jetstream/README.md

 [![Coverage Status](https://coveralls.io/repos/github/sothach/jetstream/badge.svg?branch=master)](https://coveralls.io/github/sothach/jetstream?branch=master)

 ## Weather report
-This app is an example of using Akka-streams, Akka-http to query a web-service, and process the results.
+This app is an example of using Akka-streams, Akka-http to query a web-service, and to process the results.
-The objective is to demonstrate how Akka-streams provides an easy-to-read DSL, allowing business processes to be coded very much as they were white-boarded, but at the same time, taking care to manage concurrency and error handling in a systematic manner, making the application reliable and resilient.
+It demonstrates how Akka-streams provides an easy-to-read DSL, allowing business processes to be coded very much as they were white-boarded, but at the same time, taking care to manage concurrency and error handling in a systematic manner, making the application reliable and resilient.

-The goal is to demonstrate using this framework to produce work-a-day applications, as a 21st century COBOL.
+Scala and Akka are a powerful framework for producing work-a-day applications, as a 21st century COBOL.

 Scala is a multi-faceted language, providing the tools needed for modern development: it's type system allows us to readily define our domain concepts, in a domain-driven manner, whilst it's functional properties encourage a succinct and powerful style of defining the logic, without becoming lost in syntax.